 |Mediation||Mediation will be useful here over time as it becomes necessary to support multiple versions of this service for a wide range of consumers.
 Additionally, it is possible (if required) to provide an additional SOAP interface for this REST-based service by simply adding the mediation components to marshal between SOAP/XML & JSON.|

 |Non-functional consistency||These requirements are by nature generic and include providing a common implementation of security, logging, deployment, management of run-time components, and more.|

 MuleSoft Integration components

 MuleSoft provides a simple graphical interface for composing these types of applications.
 The first step in communicating with a Mobile Application would be to use an HTTP endpoint coupled with a REST component.
 This step takes care of most of the complexity associated with communicating with your Mobile apps and consuming JSON objects.
-MuleSoft also simplifies the process of communicating with the Salesforce CRM system by providing a 'pre-built' cloud connector that you can drag into your project, specify your user name and token, select the function that you want to call and you're done.
-Likewise the process of adding filtering logic and communicating with an SMTP server for sending email is also greatly simplified.
+MuleSoft also simplifies the process of communicating with the Salesforce CRM system by providing a 'pre-built' cloud connector that you can drag into your project, specify your username and token, select the function that you want to call and you're done.
+Likewise, the process of adding filtering logic and communicating with an SMTP server for sending email is also greatly simplified.

 So what have we accomplished?
-Using Mule ESB we've illustrated how easy it can be to leverage your existing applications and compose them into higher level REST services, which makes integrating with Mobile applications easy.
+Using Mule as an ESB we've illustrated how easy it can be to leverage your existing applications and compose them into higher level REST services, which makes integrating with Mobile applications easy.

 Mobile devices and application have opened up delivery channels to much wider audiences and demographics.
 MuleSoft allows you to respond to the new interaction models required by these devices and easily integrates with your existing systems, in a simple, scalable, reliable manner.